-Folse, Debra Landry, "A Case Study of Information System Security Compliance Of Small Medical and Dental Practices" (2014).
-Electronic Theses and Dissertations.
-198. https://scholars.indianastate.edu/etds/198
+Folse, Debra Landry, "A Case Study Of Information System Security Compliance Of Small Medical And Dental Practices" (2014).
+All-Inclusive List of Electronic Theses and Dissertations.
+1316. https://scholars.indianastate.edu/etds/1316

 This Dissertation is brought to you for free and open access by Sycamore Scholars.
-It has been accepted for inclusion in Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
+It has been accepted for inclusion in All-Inclusive List of Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
 For more information, please contact dana.swinford@indstate.edu.